Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/10-GeMM_AIEvsDSP/DSP/README.md

 #### Timing Closure

 For timing closure of the whole design, different implementation properties are used, as mentioned in the `make xsa` step above.
 These strategies are required because timing is not met for default implementation settings.
 Routing Congestion limits operating frequency to 800MHz.

 For more information about implementation strategies, see the _Vivado Implementation User Guide_ [UG904](https://docs.xilinx.com/r/en-US/ug904-vivado-implementation)

 ### Data Flow

 Host ps_app writes Matrix A and B data and enables DUT.
 It then polls for Done signal from DUT.
 When DUT is done, Host app reads Output URAM and compares the URAM read data with golden data.
-Golden input Matrix data for Matrix A and B, and golden expected data are stored in arrays which are read by host app
+Golden input Matrix data for Matrix A and B, and golden expected data are stored in arrays which are read by host app.

 #### Top Function